hybridNeo/vin/README.md

-# vin
+# Vehicle Identification NEtwork
-An implementation of the Vehicle Identification Network
+An implementation of the Vehicle Identification Network on Hyperledger Fabric